suprajanarasimhan/cf-onboarding/WHY_FACILITATE.md

 * [ Your reason here ... ]

 ### Perspectives on facilitating
 * This repository is intended serve as a guide (not a formula) for your experience as a facilitator.
-This on-boarding process is yours to iterate on.
+This onboarding process is yours to iterate on.
 * Have a new idea?
 You can bring it up on Slack or a meeting to start a discussion.
 Or conduct a lean experiment to test your idea out.
 * [ Your perspective here ... ]